 Reduced Exhaust Emissions

-Battery-powered tools produce zero combustive emissions, which may allow use in confined or poorly ventilated spaces.
+Battery-powered tools produce zero combustive emissions, which may allow them to be used indoors.

 Lower Noise Levels